Mac security 101: How secure are Macs, really?

 Download from the App Store or the manufacturer’s official website

-Downloading apps from unreliable sources can vastly increase the risk to your Mac.
-Apps are reviewed before being available from the App Store to enhance security.
+Downloading apps from unreliable sources vastly increases the risk to your Mac.
+Apps from the App Store are reviewed before becoming available to enhance security.
 You can also download apps directly from a trusted manufacturer’s official website.
 However, avoid dubious downloads from less reliable third parties.
 Freeware is often particularly risky.

 Software updates can help keep your Mac secure and running smoothly.
 When a vulnerability is detected, Apple issues security updates to address it.
 However, other updates can also add new features, fix bugs, or improve performance, so updating is in your best interest regardless of whether you prioritize security.

 The best MDM solutions make it easy to update machines at scale.
-However, if you just manage one or two machines, you can also set them to update automatically in System Preferences.
+However, if you just manage one or two machines, you can also set them to update automatically.
+Just open System Settings, click General > Software Update, and set your macOS update preferences.

 Train users

 Security training is critical for Mac and PC users alike.
-A social engineering attempt, such as a phishing email, relies on an employee’s misjudgment to breach the system and/or gain access to personal information.
+A social engineering attempt, such as a phishing email, relies on an employee’s misjudgment to breach the system and gain access to personal information.
 Since the face of cybersecurity is constantly changing, you can’t expect employees to stay up to date on the latest risks on their own.
-That’s why your staff needs regular training to keep security at the front of their minds.
+That’s why your staff members need regular training to keep internet security at the front of their minds.

 Use a VPN